-You can read more reflections on Telepathologies and its content from the following writers: Megan Fernandes at Boston Review, Roberto Carlos Garcia at Mosaic, Michael Levan at American Micro Reviews, Boston Review, Hayden's Ferry Review, Roberto Carlos Garcia at Mosaic, Xandria Phillips at wildness, Len Lawson at Up the Staircase Quarterly and The Yale Review.
+You can read more reflections on Telepathologies and its content from the following writers: Megan Fernandes at Boston Review, Roberto Carlos Garcia at Mosaic, Michael Levan at American Micro Reviews, Dustin Pearson at Hayden's Ferry Review, Roberto Carlos Garcia at Mosaic, Xandria Phillips at wildness, Len Lawson at Up the Staircase Quarterly and Stephanie Burt at The Yale Review.

 Motionpoem: "How Do You Raise a Black Child?"

 Click below to watch a film adaptation of Cortney's poem "How Do You Raise a Black Child?" which is collected in Telepathologies.
 The film, in which Charleston provides reading of the text, was directed by filmmaker Seyi Peter-Thomas, and was a collaboration between Motionpoems and Cave Canem.